FAQs on the OeNB’s financial statements

 Which asset purchase programs are reflected in the OeNB’s balance sheet?

 The securities the OeNB has been buying under the Eurosystem’s various asset purchase programs are shown under asset item 7.1 Securities held for monetary policy purposes.
-In the OeNB’s balance sheet, as at December 31, 2019, this item shows any securities bought under the covered bond purchase programmes CBPP2 and CBPP3, the Securities Markets Programme (SMP) and the public sector purchase programme (PSPP).
+In the OeNB’s balance sheet, as at December 31, 2020, this item shows any securities bought under the covered bond purchase programmes CBPP2 and CBPP3, the securities markets programme (SMP), the public sector purchase programme (PSPP) and the pandemic emergency purchase programme (PEPP).
 The CBPP3 and PSPP securities are part of the asset purchase programme (APP).
-To learn more about the APP, please refer to the website of the ECB.
+To learn more about the APP and the PEPP, please refer to the website of the ECB (APP, PEPP).

 What does the OeNB record under liabilities?